MicrosoftDocs/Viva/Viva/goals/list-view.md

 6. Multi-select - Use the checkbox on the list view row to select more than one OKR or a Project to perform bulk edit, move and clone actions.

 7. View options - From this drop-down, you can select to show more info, expand all OKRs by default, show OKRs in a flat view, and compare to a time period.
 The expand view is a time saving view option under the list view which when enabled expands all the top-level objectives listed in the OKRs page, at once, to display one level of children.
 The flat-list view, another view option under the list view, removes the hierarchical structure found in the default view in the OKRs page and displays them all as a flat list.
 That is, in this view, the parent and child OKRs are all on the same level and are listed one after another without any nesting.

 8. Bulk Check-in - Make check-ins on multiple OKRs that were not updated since the last check-in reminder in a guided workflow.

 9. Group By - The grouping option lets you streamline your OKR and Project view even further.
 You can group your OKR or Project list by the following categories:

    a.
 Time period

    b.
 Entity

    c.
 Owner

    d.
 Status

-## Actions on an OKR or a project in the list view
+## OKR or project actions

 1. Click on the ‘>’ expand icon next to  an objective to view all the key results, child objectives, and projects under it.